Xisha, Sansha

 Xisha District is the municipal district of Sansha, Hainan.
 It administers the islands and reefs of the disputed Paracel Islands and its sea areas, and is responsible for the islands and reefs and sea areas of the Zhongsha Islands.
 The People's Government of Xisha District is stationed in Yongxing Island (Yongxing Town Management Area).

+Along with Nansha, Xisha District was created on April 18, 2020.